Jini (singer)

-Choi Yun-jin (born April 16, 2004), known professionally as Jini (formerly romanized as Jinni), is a South Korean singer and actress.
+Choi Yun-jin (born April 16, 2004), known professionally as Jini (formerly romanized as Jinni), is a South Korean singer, rapper and actress.
 She debuted as a member of the South Korean girl group Nmixx in February 2022.
 Following her departure from the ensemble and JYP Entertainment on December 9, 2022, she joined ATOC as a solo artist.

 Early life

 Jini was born on April 16, 2004, as Choi Yun-jin, in Busan, South Korea.

 Career

-Pre-debut
+Pre-debut and Nmixx

 Jini joined JYP Entertainment as a trainee in 2016.
 In 2019, she appeared in 2PM's Nichkhun's music video for his solo debut single "Lucky Charm".
 On August 6, 2021, Jini, along with Jiwoo and Kyujin, were revealed as the first three members of Nmixx (then known as "JYPn"), through a dance performance video.

-2022: Debut with Nmixx and departure from the group

 Jini officially debuted with the group on February 22, 2022, with the single album Ad Mare, alongside its lead single "O.O".
-Later that year on December 9, JYP Entertainment announced that she would be departing from Nmixx and the agency for personal reasons.
+Later that year on December 9, JYP Entertainment announced that she departed from Nmixx and the agency for personal reasons.